jodobear/pdf-stamper/README.md

 # README

 PDF batch stamper with or without numbers for linux and windows.
-Licensed under GPL v2, (c) Jodobear.
+Licensed under GPL v2.

 ## Installation